Neakail/Neakail.github.io/_publications/number-63.md

 ---
-title: "Learning Indonesian Frequently Used Vocabulary from Large-scale News"
+title: "A Study on Syntactic Complexity and Text Readability of ASEAN English New"
 permalink: "/publications/number-63"
-year: "2018"
+year: "2019"
-citation: "<b><i>Nankai Lin</b></i>, Sihui Fu, Shengyi Jiang, Chen Chen, Lixian Xiao, Gangqin Zhu.
-Learning Indonesian Frequently Used Vocabulary from Large-scale News.
+citation: "Yusha Zhang, <b>Nankai Lin</b>, Shengyi Jiang.
+A Study on Syntactic Complexity and Text Readability of ASEAN English New.
 International Conference on Asian Language Processing.
-2018."
+2019. <b>(通讯作者)</b>"
 ---